yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 More multicore changes are incoming, along with input improvements...

-...And a [certain legend](https://github.com/comex) of Jailbreaks has been contributing to the project, time will tell what will this bring us.
+...And a [certain legend](https://github.com/comex) of iOS hacking has been contributing to the project, time will tell what will this bring us.

 &nbsp;
 <h4 style="text-align:center;">